grasskode/icebox/README.md

 > A locally overwritten frozen file cannot be thawed.
 The remote contents remain intact till the file is refrozen.

+### List

+You can list an icebox (remote or local).
+This allows you to check the contents of an icebox and navigate through it without necessarily cloning it.

 ## Configure Storage